mklarman/bookie/README.md

  Need to make the how to play page, would like the mini links to bring people to the section of the document they want.

+ League play is pretty much set up.

+ To do list:

+ make private leagues work

+ set the grading to use the date of the team and the date of the wager

+ design league pages:

+ Leagues show

+ league_clients show

+ league_wagers show

+ league_wagers edit

+ The Home Page